Originally published March 24, 2020, updated June 3, 2020

 7 Ways to Respond to COVID-19 Effects on B2B Commerce

 - Understand that business as usual is not an option.
-Create a response team with a supply chain leader that reports directly to the CEO.
+Create a response team with a supply chain crisis leader that reports directly to the CEO.
 Allocate financial resources, communicate top-down team responsibilities and ensure everyone understands every action needed to carry out the plan.

 - Remember your B2B customers and their customers are relying on you to run smoothly.
 Synchronize your business systems and distribution centers to ensure online product information is constantly updated in real-time.